 Since I began designing I’ve always wanted to create a set of patterns that inspire people to really go for it and experiment with stitches, colours, textures, sizes, yarn weight and hook sizes.
 This is what I hope the Yarn Stash Series will do.
 The stitches are all super simple, the yarn can be whatever you fancy, the more the better I say and I’ve used the same size hook (5mm/H) for them all but you can mix it up however you like.

-First up, we have the ‘V Stitch Blanket’ – this stitch is so trendy at the moment and gives a beautiful drape V Stitch Blanket – free crochet blanket pattern from HanJan Crochetand texture to any work.
-You can download the whole PDF here or on Ravelry, LoveCrochet or Craftsy and I’m also going to pop the basic stitch instructions and pictures here for you too.
+First up, we have the ‘V Stitch Blanket’ – this stitch is so trendy at the moment and gives a beautiful drape and texture to any work.
+You can download the whole PDF on Ravelry, or keep reading for a full tutorial and pattern here.

 So, here comes the nitty gritty, how do you actually crochet the V Stitch?
 It’s a really simple repeat that only needs you to know how to work a chain and a treble (UK) or double (US).
 From now on, I’ll use UK terms.